Issue #57 How you are making buying hard

 👩🎓 Book your space for the 7 Sins of Sales and Marketing – a free webinar chock full of great advice.
 Find dates and times (and register) here.

-📺 Here is a great Marie Forleo interview of Marc Randolph, the co-founder of Netflix, he has some great ideas for entrepreneurs.
+📺 Here is a great Marie Forleo interview with Marc Randolph, the co-founder of Netflix, he has some great ideas for MSP owners.

 Customers, especially business customers, are paralyzed by overload.